 - Juneau, Alaska– It was amazing to see the bald eagles and bears in their natural habitat.
 Mendenhall Glacier was epic; I had no idea the glaciers would be that huge, beautiful, and mesmerizing.
 My daughter and I singing “Those Were the Days” with the crowds at Red Dog Saloon was memorable as well.

-- Ketchikan, Alaska– My daughter wanted to come on this trip specifically to recreate Holly Madison’s “Girls Next Door” episode by having her picture made on the giant stuffed moose at Barnaby’s souvenir shop.
+- Ketchikan, Alaska– My daughter, Peyton, wanted to come on this trip specifically to recreate Holly Madison’s “Girls Next Door” episode by having her picture made on the giant stuffed moose at Barnaby’s souvenir shop.
 The shop has been visited by dozens of celebrities.

 - Skagway, Alaska– The cruise port has many interesting shops to explore and we tried reindeer sausages.
 We took a bus through US customs to our salmon bake location.

 - Cruising the scenic Tracy Arm Fjords- (we were on the boat the entire time for this) The fjords were the only place that required us to wear a jacket the entire trip.
 We all stood on the deck and watched as we weaved our way through the somber and chilling ice formations.
 It was fascinating!

 - Victoria, British Columbia– We hired a rickshaw driver for a cheap price to take us on a tour of downtown Victoria.
 He showed us many great sites plus we stopped by two establishments for microbrews and appetizers.
 I loved seeing Victoria’s impressive Chinatown.
 The fiddling Darth Vader in front of the Fairmont Empress Hotel was cool.